 Spills are inevitable wherever liquids are handled or dispensed.
-The drainage plan shall address how spills will be contained.
 Containment measures shall be passive for small spills.
 Site operators shall have procedures for large spills.

 - 1. All areas that will be dispensing fuel or other hazardous liquids shall drain to an on-site drainage system.
 This system shall include an oil and grease separator.
 All on-site areas with a potential for a hazardous liquid spill shall drain to the separator.
 The oil and grease separator shall be sized and maintained appropriately. - 2.
 Areas that store hazardous liquids shall be contained.
 The water shed area of the storage shall be minimized.
 These storage areas shall drain to an inlet.
 This inlet or the system of inlets shall capture minor spills of the hazardous liquids.
 This may be through an oil and grease separator or another grey infrastructure as appropriate for the liquids of concern. - 3.
-Performance based water quality features are not acceptable for treating hydrocarbons or other hazardous liquids.
+Performance based water quality features are not acceptable for treating hydrocarbons or other hazardous liquids. - 4.
+New and replacement retail gasoline outlets and MS4-owned fueling areas, regardless of size are required to install appropriate measures to reduce lead, copper, zinc, and polyaromatic hydrocarbons in stormwater run-off. - 5.
+Adverse incidents (including spills and leaks) that reach any surface water of the state shall be monitored for, identified, and reported to IDEM.
+When any adverse incidents are observed or is made aware of any permit noncompliance that may have resulted from a discharge from the permitted facility, IDEM Spill Line at (888) 233-7745 or (317) 233-7745 shall be notified.